tvlgiao/bc-lightbulbs-docs/README.md

-# bc-lookbea-docs
+# bc-lightbulbs-docs
-Documentation for the BigCommerce Theme Lookbea by tvlgiao
+Documentation for the BigCommerce Theme Lightbulbs by tvlgiao